zorn/mikezornek.com/content/for-hire.md

   - images/zorn_square.png
 ---

 I make a living through a combination of personal projects and consulting.

-I am a senior developer who can help you mature team coding practices, design products and improve customer experiences.
+As a senior developer I can help you mature your team's coding practices, design and prototype new web applications or improve customer experiences through deep, developer-aware quality assurance reviews.

-I enjoying mentoring and teaching, directly with people one-on-one or through larger teams.

 [Let's chat](mailto:zorn@zornlabs.com) and work on something together!